-Within the overall increase in usable reserves of £6.971m, the increase in the General Fund and Housing Revenue Account balances over the year was £4.005m.
-This was against a budgeted reduction in General Fund and Housing Revenue Account balances of £1.463m (due mainly to the carry forward of underspends from 2016/2017 and allocations from the Organisational Change Fund during 2017/2018), i.e. this represents an overall net underspend of £5.468m against the 2017/2018 Revenue Budget.
+The Movement in Reserves Statement on page 46 and the Expenditure & Funding Analysis on page 44 show an actual increase in the General Fund and Housing Revenue Account balances over the year of $\pounds 4.005m$ .
+This was against a budgeted reduction in General Fund balances of $\pounds 1.463m$ (due mainly to the carry forward of underspends from 2016/2017 and allocations from the Organisational Change Fund during 2017/2018), i.e. this represents an overall net underspend of $\pounds 5.468m$ against the 2017/2018 Revenue Budget.
 The main components of the net underspend are as follows: